km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit0/writeup.md.md

-VM: A VM is short for Virtual Machine.
+**VM**: A VM is short for Virtual Machine.
 It simulates the Linux operating system and requires you to allocate resources to it.
 It can be quite inconvenient to use a VM for Bandit, although I would recommend it for Leviathan later.
 The freedom a VM provides isn't really beginner-friendly, but it can be nice to try it out.
 I would recommend installing Ubuntu along with the VM as the OS of choice.